 \section{Previous Work}

-The applicability of Natural Language Processing (NLP)-related advancements in Poetry has long been a matter of debate.
-Since the essence of poetry is multifaceted, it makes our problem a laborious task to be computationally processed.
-Poems can be extremely rich in context \cite{kesarwani-etal-2017-metaphor} and very confusing for the machine to represent them \cite{unknown19}.
-Predictably, a vast majority of initial studies had to first analyze poetry's core values such as Rhyme \cite{jhamtani-etal-2019-learning, hopkins-kiela-2017-automatically}, Meter \cite{Tanasescu2016AutomaticCO}, Word Similarities \cite{articleZ}, and Stresses \cite{agirrezabal-etal-2016-machine} to gradually push the field towards better Poetic Machine Intelligence.
-Additionally, the generative aspect of poetry has also dedicated a substantial amount of literature to itself, and various approaches have been introduced over the years \cite{agirrezabal-etal-2013-pos, Xie2017DeepP, lau-etal-2018-deep, Chen2019SentimentControllableCP, bena2020introducing, ghazvininejad-etal-2017-hafez, yi-etal-2018-automatic} in which statistical, LSTM, Variational Autoencoders, and Transformer-based models were utilized.
-However, as many other NLP-related tasks have witnessed, the revolution of Attention-based pretrained Language Models has also paved the way for further developments in this field.
-It is worth mentioning that a couple of studies have addressed the challenges of Poetry Generation in different settings.
-For instance, while \citet{Liu_2018} and \citet{xu2018images} each introduced an approach of generating poems based on visual poetic clues in English and Chinese, \cite{LollerAndersen2018DeepLP} developed the same but intended to better satisfied rhythmical expectations.
+The applicability of Natural Language Processing (NLP) techniques has long been investigated in Poetry.
+Still, Poetry is a difficult phenomenon to computationally process because of its complexity.
+Poems are extremely rich in context \cite{kesarwani-etal-2017-metaphor} and very confusing for the machine to represent them \cite{unknown19}.
+Predictably, a vast majority of initial studies had to first analyze poetry's core values such as Rhyme \cite{jhamtani-etal-2019-learning, hopkins-kiela-2017-automatically}, Meter \cite{Tanasescu2016AutomaticCO}, Word Similarities \cite{articleZ} and Stresses \cite{agirrezabal-etal-2016-machine} to gradually push the field towards better Poetic Machine Intelligence.

-In terms of multilingualism, other languages with rich poetry literature such as Persian \cite{unknownpr, inproceedingsprpr}, Spanish \cite{inproceedingsaaa}, Chinese \cite{articlebbbb, xie-etal-2019-shakespeare}, Japanese \cite{inproceedingsjjj}, and Arabic \cite{articlear} have also contributed to the field.
-More specifically, in Persian language, \citet{inproceedingsprpr} were among the preliminary contributors of topic modeling in Persian Poetry.
-Years later, \citet{unknownpr} developed a method by which they extract patterns and arrange characters as seeds that will further be passed to an LSTM model.
-It is worth noting that pretrained Language Models have recently found their way in Persian.
-Currently, there are different variations of BERT and GPT-2 model available in Persian; However, none has served as a Translation Model and have only had Poetry Generation use-cases.